-During the three year residency training program in Internal Medicine, a one month rotation in Geriatric Medicine is part of the first year curriculum.
-During this rotation, the resident is exposed to to the diagnosis and management of health care issues in the elderly - functional assessments, social assessments, the health care system, various living arrangements for persons with decreased autonomy, delirium, dementia, depression, polypharmacy, urinary incontinence, health maintenance and prevention and many others.
+During the three year residency training program in Internal Medicine, residents can choose to have an elective rotation in Geriatric Medicine.
+During this rotation, the resident is exposed to the diagnosis and management of health care issues in the elderly - functional assessments, social assessments, the health care system, various living arrangements for persons with decreased autonomy, delirium, dementia, depression, polypharmacy, urinary incontinence, health maintenance and prevention and many others.
 A multidisciplinary team approach is used involving nurses, physiotherapists, occupational therapists and social workers.
 The settings for the rotation differs depending on the base hospital:

 Jewish General Hospital

 The Jewish General Hospital McGill Division of Geriatric Medicine offers residents elective opportunities which include the Emergency Room and in-patient consultation services, and out-patient clinics which include Geriatric Assessment Clinic, Memory Clinic, Mobility Clinic, and Geriatric Oncology Clinics.

 Residents have the opportunity to assess geriatric patients in a consultative model.
 This would include :

 - Consultation and co-management of in-patients on medical and surgical wards with multiple medical comorbidities and frailty who are at risk for functional decline and prolonged hospital stay

 - Out-patient clinical assessments of frail community dwelling geriatric patients in the ambulatory Geriatrics Clinic

 - Consultation at a Nursing Home for management of patients with complex medical comorbidities

 - Assessment and management of polymorbidity and functional status

 - Evaluation of polypharmacy and approaches to deprescribing